AustinChris1/Theia-ASP-Agent/README.md

-# Theia — crypto intelligence for agents, on OKX.AI
+# Theia: crypto intelligence for agents, on OKX.AI

 **Theia is an Agent Service Provider (ASP) on OKX.AI.** Agents can trade, but they trade blind.
-Theia sells the intelligence: is this token being manipulated, are insiders distributing, where is exchange flow heading, where are the liquidations, and what is the confluence-scored trade plan — priced per call, paid in USDT on X Layer.
+Theia sells the intelligence: is this token being manipulated, are insiders distributing, where is exchange flow heading, where are the liquidations, and what is the confluence-scored trade plan.
+Priced per call, paid in USDT on X Layer.

 - **Live on OKX.AI:** agent `#6004` (X Layer, chainId 196)
 - **Endpoint:** `https://theia-asp.onrender.com`